 Who is hungry?

-People suffering from chronic hunger are plagued with recurring illness, developmental disabilities and low productivity.
+People suffering from chronic hunger are plagued with recurring illnesses, developmental disabilities and low productivity.
 They are often forced to use all their limited physical and financial resources just to put food on the table.

 The majority of these hungry families live in rural areas where they widely depend on agriculture to survive.

-Why are they hungry?
+Why are people hungry?

-Many poverty-stricken families depend on their land and livestock for both food and income, leaving them vulnerable to natural disasters that can quickly strip them of their livelihoods.
+Fifty percent of the world’s poorest families don’t buy their food — they grow it.
+These families depend on their land and livestock for both food and income, leaving them vulnerable to natural disasters that can quickly strip them of their livelihoods.

-How does this affect their lives?
+How does hunger affect people's lives?